 • Pricing can be complicated.
 When browsing wine club subscriptions, it's often unclear how much you'll have to pay until after you've answered questions about your preferences and signed up for an account.
 Part of why wine club pricing is so complicated is that each company has a huge variety of subscription plans — with different pricing for each option.

 • Beware of extra fees.
-Many clubs charge shipping fees, though it’s often possible to get free delivery with certain subscriptions or a minimum purchase.
+Many clubs charge shipping fees, though getting free delivery with certain subscriptions or a minimum purchase is often possible.

 • Shipping isn't available everywhere.
 Some states have laws against home delivery of wine and other alcoholic beverages.
 If your state prohibits shipment of alcoholic beverages directly to consumers, you probably can't sign up for a wine club subscription.

 • Take advantage of new subscriber deals.
 Many wine clubs give you a discount on your first order.
 By all means enjoy it — but be aware that you'll be paying more after the initial discount is gone.

 • Choose your wine subscription plan carefully.
 Within each wine club, there are often multiple plans and options to choose from.
 Think about the styles and quantity of wine your household is likely to want, and then look for a plan that comes closest to matching those needs best, while also offering a good mix of convenience and savings.
 Then, after a few months, if things aren't working out as you'd imagined, adjust your plan, or cancel it if need be.